Calculating Financial and Carbon Payback from Insulation

 For your property it is possible to calculate approximate figures for your own situation.

-To relate this to your own property/s firstly compare your fuel bills in summer and mid-winter.
+To relate this to your own property/properties firstly compare your fuel bills in summer and mid-winter.

 This will give an indication of the cost of heating the hot water used for baths, taps etc. and heating for the building fabric – and it is also likely to concentrate the mind on such items as hot water usage and for you to consider ways in which it is possible to have hot water available when required and yet not have to store it for such long periods of time through the day – it did mine!